-Trump Fans Are Calling Out Obama's Reaction To Katrina But There's One Major Catch
+Tweets About Obama's Hurricane Katrina Response Are Just So Wrong You Guys

 There's just one, um, kind of major issue with that comparison.
 You see, Katrina happened in 2005.
 Obama became President of the United States in 2009.
 So, well, you see, President Barack Obama's response to Hurricane Katrina literally does not exist because Obama was not president during Katrina.
 Are we clear on that?

 Apparently a whole bunch of Trump supporters (or at least Obama haters) are really, really not clear on that.
-Throughout Tuesday, tweets have been showing up claiming that Obama's response to Katrina was terrible and that Trump's doing a better job than Obama did with Katrina.
+Throughout Tuesday, tweets showed up claiming that Obama's response to Katrina was terrible and that Trump is doing a better job than Obama did with Katrina.
 Tweets are also claiming that Obama was golfing during Hurricane Katrina.

 Again, let's clarify: Obama was not president when Hurricane Katrina hit.
 That hurricane's response was bungled by the administration of Republican President George W. Bush.
 I mean, at the very least, don't you all remember Kanye West's whole "George Bush doesn't care about black people" iconic moment?
 That was about Hurricane Katrina and then-President Bush.